UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 - ``Branch``: this activity can have multiple outgoing transitions.
 The transition with the first matching condition will be followed.
-This is comparable to an "*if() … elseif() … else()*" construct in a programming language
+This is comparable to an "*if() … elseif() … else()*" construct in a programming language.

-- ``Merge`` merges multiple flows without synchronising them
+- ``Merge`` merges multiple flows without synchronising them.

-- ``Synchronize`` merges multiple flows and synchronises them
+- ``Synchronize`` merges multiple flows and synchronises them.

-- ``HOLD`` stops further processing of the current flow until the client explicitely sends continue message
+- ``HOLD`` stops further processing of the current flow until the client explicitely sends continue message.

 Subworkflows